 - Although never used for fighting, the main character of Sidekicks learns to use nunchaku and uses them for an impressive kata near the end of the film.
 After a training montage involving Amusing Injuries as he keeps hitting himself while practicing.

-- Black Dynamite, of course, is a master of the chucks.
+- Black Dynamite's titular character is, of course, a master of the chucks.
 As it turns out, so is Richard Nixon.
 It Makes Sense in Context.
 Well, sorta.

 - In Shanghai Noon, one of the Chinese Royal Guards fights with the three section staff version in the final battle.
 Chon manages to take it away from him and use it against him.